dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

     smear X outside of the measurement.
 We partially use compiler memory barriers for this, but they aren't guaranteed.
 You can also put the code in another file (our version of gcc won't do inter-file optimization).
-Or, if you want to really be sure, in a seperate assembly file.
+Or, if you want to really be sure, in a separate assembly file.
 We provide empty files `measure-fns.c` and `measure-asm.S` for this.

-  - Alignment can have a big impact that changes each time you relink.
+  - Alignment can have a big impact that changes each time you re-link.
     Using the ".align" directive can help.

-  - If you have the icache on --- each access it will bring in an entire cache blocks.
+  - If you have the i-cache on --- each access it will bring in an entire cache blocks.
 This can cause weird things (why?)

   - Ideally if you figure out something, cross-check it a second